n8n-io/n8n-docs/docs/nodes/expressions/luxon.md

 ## Common tasks

 This section provides examples for some common operations.
-Many more examples, and detailed guidance, is available in [Luxon's own documentation](https://moment.github.io/luxon/#/?id=luxon).
+Many more examples, and detailed guidance, are available in [Luxon's own documentation](https://moment.github.io/luxon/#/?id=luxon).

 ### Get n days from today